 - Don’t look around the camera lenses, look directly at it.

 - Don’t watch the image of yourself, look at the camera.

 - Don’t stare incessantly.
 Break your gaze on occasion.

 - Smile, but don’t overdo it.

 To avoid all of these scenarios the best practice is to imagine the camera is a person and behave exactly as you should in a face-to-face interview.
 Other circumstances that should be avoided are inadequate lighting so that you look like a silhouetted Bond villain, and having the camera too low giving the recruiter a view staring directly up into your nostrils.

 5) Great Expectations

-It will be up to the recruiter whether they allow you to retake the questions or not, but usually they will want it to be spontaneous so they get a good feel for your personality, experience and expertise just like in a real interview scenario.
+It will be up to the recruiter whether they allow you to retake the questions or not, but usually, they will want it to be spontaneous so they get a good feel for your personality, experience, and expertise just like in a real interview scenario.
 If this is the case they won’t be expecting a completely polished performance.
 So, don’t let the nerves get the better of you and try not to get increasingly stressed because the interview is being recorded.
 The recruiter will expect the odd pause, stumble and fidget just like in a face-to-face interview.
 Don’t be too self-conscious, but just as if it was a face-to-to face meeting try and keep them to a minimum.
 If you do make a mistake, don’t let it throw you.
-Just apologise, compose yourself and correct yourself just like you would in a real life scenario.
+Just apologize, compose yourself and correct yourself just like you would in a real-life scenario.